ben-manes/gradle-versions-plugin/CONTRIBUTING.md

 1. Set `VERSION_NAME` in `gradle.properties` to the release version and merge it to `master` as `Prepare the vX.Y.Z release`.

-   - Keep the bump alone in its own pull request, so it can be rebased rather than squashed and the version lands in the commit subject rather than in a pull request number.
+   - Keep the bump alone in its own pull request, and to a single commit, so rebasing is the obvious way to merge it.
+A rebase lands the subject verbatim; the squash button appends the pull request number to it.
+   - Squash locally and force-push if the branch gained commits along the way.
+     Nothing reads the subject, so a squashed bump still releases, but the version reads better without a pull request number beside it.
    - Anything else the release needs, migration notes above all, belongs to the pull request whose change called for it.